Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have gone 28-20 in games they were listed as the moneyline favorite (winning 58.3% of those games).
+- The Braves have been underdogs in five games this season and have come away with the win three times (60%) in those contests.

-- In games it has played as moneyline favorites with odds of -210 or shorter, Atlanta has a 10-4 record (winning 71.4% of its games).
+- Atlanta has played as an underdog of +110 or more once this season and won that game.

-- The implied moneyline probablility for this matchup gives the Braves a 67.7% chance to win.
+- The moneyline set for this matchup implies the Braves have a 47.6% chance of walking away with the win.

-- Atlanta has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 31 of those games (31-23-3).
+- Games involving Atlanta have gone over the total set by oddsmakers in 31 of 58 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!